aichingm/pam_unix_others/README.md

-This project is under development and the documentation may be ahead or behind the actual code.

 # Pam unix others

 This project provides a linux-pam authentication module very similar to the pam_unix module (in fact this was originally a fork) but it provides only the auth module and in the auth module only the `authenticate` method.
 The `pam_setcred` has no effect on the system and only returns `PAM_SUCCESS`.